OmarTajine/Project-Lab-Build-a-Bookstore/README.md

 - Commit the code with a commit message describing the work done and a TAG = “Step 2”
 - Push your code to the GitHub repository

-IN ORDER FOR THIS PROJECT TO WORK YOU NEED TO ADD THE "MY-SQL-CONNECTOR-JAVA" DRIVER AS AN EXTERNAL JAR FILE
+IN ORDER FOR THIS PROJECT TO WORK YOU NEED TO ADD THE "MYSQL-CONNECTOR-JAVA" DRIVER AS AN EXTERNAL JAR FILE

 DATABASE INFO :
 => DATABASE NAME : BookStore